Memory in Flux: Murder and Legend in Post-War Kharkiv

 But what happens when a scholar of memory faces her own past?

 This little blurb comes from the invitation to my upcoming talk at the Einstein Forum, where I am this year’s Albert Einstein Fellow.
+Some personal advice for future applicants to this position may be found here.

 The Einstein Fellowship, offered by the Einstein Forum and the Daimler and Benz Foundation, is a refreshing initiative aimed at encouraging younger scholars to step outside of their area of specialization — in other words, it is awarded only for “a project in a different field from that of their previous research” (more here).
 So when I applied back in 2014, I knew I couldn’t work on contemporary Ukraine or Ukrainian literature.
 This opened the doors of possibilities that may have remained shut otherwise.